SOMETHING OUT OF THE ORDINARY

 Special Edition Death Cafe

-Sunday, September 28th, 6 - 8pm
+Sunday, November 30th, 6 - 8pm

 What to Expect:

-- Recording will begin at 6pm.
+- We will begin the potluck at 6pm.

 Hello Death Cafe Community! .